 - All food (round the clock, available at restaurants, buffets, and 24-hr room service with full menus and desserts)

 - Complimentary sun loungers in the pool and parasols on the beach (yeah, kinda trivial… but the experience of drinking while lounging in the pool or at the built-in pool bar were so cool!

-Here’s a review of the RIU Palace hotel & resort.
+Here are nearly 4,000 reviews of the RIU Palace hotel & resort.